-The Wem Union workhouse was erected in 1837 at Creamore to the north of Wem and was designed by Mr Graham.
-The Poor Law Commissioners authorized an expenditure of £2,800 on its construction which was to be for 200 inmates, although the final capacity appears to have somewhat less — 95 according to Kelly's 1891 directory.
-It followed a somewhat irregular plan around a central courtyard.
-The site location and layout are shown on the 1924 OS map by which time the workhouse had become known as Wem Poor Law Institution:
+In 1837, the union purchased a recently built house on what is now Love Lane, to the north of Wem.
+The Poor Law Commissioners authorized an expenditure of £2,800 on enlargement of the premises to provided for up 200 inmates, although the official capacity ws subsequently set at 150.
+The extensions, designed by Robert Graham, formed a 'U' shape, with the original house incorporated at the north-east corner.
+The site location and layout are shown on the 1924 map by which time the workhouse had become known as Wem Poor Law Institution:

 The former workhouse site later had a number of uses including a chicken farm.
-It is currently used as a care home for the elderly.
+It is currently occupied by the Landona care home for the elderly.

 - 1851 — Master: Mr Rowley; Matron: Mrs Rowley